elliepriestley/Acebook_Web_Application/README.md

-# Acebook
+# Acebook - Team Water 🌊

-In this project, myself and my team were tasked with working on an existing application, similar to Facebook.
+In this project, we were tasked with working on an existing 'bare bones' social media application, to improve its functionality and add features over a two week period.
 A significant part of the challenge was familiarising ourselves with the inherited codebase, as we worked to **improve and extend** it.

-# 🤝 Our Team
+## 🤝 Our Team
 * **[Ellie Priestley](https://github.com/elliepriestley)**
 * **[Dan Gibson](https://github.com/spcmarine)**
 * **[Alex Wilson](https://github.com/APWilson97)**